Happy Wrath Month, sports fans. Or rather, US Women’s National Team (USWNT) fans.

 Lime Crime is scented, making the dyeing process a lot easier on your nose.

-Rose Pink is budget-friendly and fades nicely over time.
+Rose Red is budget-friendly and fades nicely over time.

 Another fading dye, Shocking Pink gives you versatility as well as quality.

 If you’re going for a Hot Topic vibe, Killer Candy is a good choice – albeit a little messy.